-A \$1.00 increase (decrease) in the assumed initial public offering price of \$15.00 per share would increase (decrease) the amount of cash, cash equivalents and short-term marketable securities, working capital, total assets and total stockholders' equity (deficit) by approximately \$10.3 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, along with the number of shares to be sold to Merck in the concurrent private placement, remain the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase (decrease) of 1,000,000 shares in the number of shares of our common stock offered by us (including a concurrent increase (decrease) in the private placement to Merck) would increase (decrease) the amount of cash, cash equivalents and short-term marketable securities, working capital, total assets and total stockholders' equity by approximately \$17.7 million, assuming the assumed initial public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) the amount of cash, cash equivalents and short-term marketable securities, working capital, total assets and total stockholders' equity (deficit) by approximately \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, along with the number of shares to be sold to Merck in the concurrent private placement, remain the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase (decrease) of 1,000,000 shares in the number of shares of our common stock offered by us would increase (decrease) the amount of cash, cash equivalents and short-term marketable securities, working capital, total assets and total stockholders' equity by approximately \$ million, assuming that the assumed initial public offering price remains the same, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual initial public offering price and the other terms of this offering determined at pricing.